Veggie Pho Noodle Soup | Backpacking Recipe

 MEAL PREP TIPS

-• Here is a detailed how-to guide on dehydrating tofu for backpacking meals.
+- Here are detailed guides on how-to dehydrate tofu and green onions for backpacking meals.

 NUTRITION